 In Ben 10: Ultimate Alien, it's revealed that Charmcaster's villainous attempts to gain great power were all to free her enslaved home world and to resurrect her father.
 Unfortunately, neither one of these ended up working well for her.

-In Ben 10: Omniverse, she's a only villain because she's recovering from a breakdown and doesn't know what else to do with her life, but is kept mentally unstable through her magic power addiction and is thus open to suggestion from two manipulative bastards she has under her control.
+In Ben 10: Omniverse, she's only a villain because she's recovering from a breakdown and doesn't know what else to do with her life, but is kept mentally unstable through her magic power addiction and is thus open to suggestion from two manipulative bastards she has under her control.
 She spends most of the series just living her own life in Ledgerdomain and only does evil deeds when something or someone provokes her.
 Also, the powerful artifacts she seeks are rightfully her's, and the heroes only prevent her from getting them because her current psychosis makes it too dangerous to let her keep them.

 One episode of Samurai Jack is entirely from an enemy Mook's perspective.
 It is revealed that this robot was given emotions and that a dog he cares for is held hostage, which is why he fights Jack, only to be immediately killed.

 Another episode focused on a group of bounty hunters who wanted to capture Jack.
 One of them, Princess Mira, wanted to capture him to trade to Aku for her kingdom's freedom.

 Sargeant Hatred of The Venture Bros., once he finally enters the spotlight, turns out to be far more benevolent than his name would suggest, treating the Venture family well and not taking his position as their "arch" all that seriously.
 In season 4, he even becomes their bodyguard and attempts to be a good role-model to Hank.
 Unfortunately, he's severely emotionally unstable, not to mention a recovering pedophile, so the love is not exactly reciprocated.